Non-Discrimination And Equal Employment Opportunity Policy

 Any Ursinus employee, faculty member or student who feels he/she/they is a victim of any form of prohibited discrimination or harassment by an employee or faculty member, or who has knowledge of any such discrimination or harassment, should follow the following process:

-In the case of complaints against non-faculty employees, the complainant should report the matter to the Vice President for Finance and Administration (Annette Parker (email@example.com; 610-409-3797)) (or to an identified designee of the Vice President for Finance and Administration).
+In the case of complaints against non-faculty employees, the complainant should report the matter to the Vice President for Finance and Administration, Robert Herzog (firstname.lastname@example.org; 610-409-3797)) (or to an identified designee of the Vice President for Finance and Administration).

-All employees, including faculty, have the additional option to report the matter to the Human Resources Director (Kelley Williams (firstname.lastname@example.org; 610-409-3589).
+All employees, including faculty, have the additional option to report the matter to the Associate Vice President of Finance and Administration, Cale Nelson (email@example.com; 610-409-3185).

 Any such reports must, absent extraordinary circumstances, be made within two weeks of the incident causing the complaint.
 Attempts to resolve the complaint informally, including discussions with the concerned parties, will be made.
 If informal efforts to resolve the complaint are unsuccessful, the College will investigate the complaint, determine whether the Policy was violated and take action deemed appropriate, including the imposition of remedies and appropriate disciplinary and/or remedial measures, up to and including discharge of the person(s) who have violated this Policy.
 A complainant not satisfied with the College’s response to the complaint may submit a written request for further review to the President of the College within two weeks of the College’s response.
 The President will then consider the appeal and respond to the employee.
 The decision of the President shall be final in all cases.